-- The healthcare institution should have early warning systems in place for the recognition of deteriorating patients, and response systems that ensure specialised and timely care is available to patients whose condition is deteriorating.
-(Australian Commission on Safety and Quality in Healthcare, 2012).
-Early warning systems should include measurement and documentation of observations, escalation of care, establishment of a rapid response system, and communication about clinical deterioration (Australian Commission on Safety and Quality in Healthcare, 2012). - The healthcare institution should have a Medical Emergency Team (MET), rapid response system or designated outreach service that has the capacity to respond to deteriorating patients identified by early warning systems. - 3.
-The healthcare institution should have a patient data collection system that facilitates the regular measurement and recording of physiological parameters according to the National Consensus Statement, and provides guidance for escalation of care for deteriorating patients - 4.
-The healthcare institution should have policies and procedures that support the process for escalation of care and for calling expertise to assist during medical emergencies.
+- Health service organisations should have early warning systems in place for the recognition of deteriorating patients, and response systems that ensure specialised and timely care is available to patients whose condition is deteriorating.
+Early warning systems should include measurement and documentation of observations, escalation of care, establishment of a rapid response system, and communication about clinical deterioration (ACSQHC 2021). - 2.
+Health service organisations should have a rapid response system or designated outreach service that has the capacity to respond to deteriorating patients identified by early warning systems. - 3.
+Health service organisations should have a patient data collection system that facilitates the regular measurement and recording of physiological parameters according to the National Consensus Statement and provides guidance for escalation of care for deteriorating patients. - 4.
+Health service organisations should have policies and procedures that support the process for escalation of care and for calling expertise to assist during medical emergencies.
 These policies should outline the roles and responsibilities of the staff in attendance and the staff responding. - 5.
-A process of identifying, reporting, investigating and remedying adverse events related to cardiopulmonary arrest and its prevention should be in place in institutions.
+A process of identifying, reporting, investigating, and remedying adverse events related to cardiopulmonary arrest and its prevention should be in place.